 Jeremy graduated from the State University of New York at Oswego in May 2022 with a degree in broadcasting and mass communication.
 At WTOP-10, SUNY Oswego’s student-run TV station, Jeremy served as both a reporter and a graphics operator for its nightly news as well as a panelist for its entertainment news.
 Jeremy is excited to combine his visual and performing arts passions with journalism this year.

-Since graduating from Utica University in 2019, Cormac has been learning and working in multiple disciplines.
+Since graduating from Utica University in 2019, June has been learning and working in multiple disciplines.
 However, one thing has remained constant throughout that time: They cannot help but share the things they love.
 After working in theater, film, radio and music, they discovered their love for documenting and sharing different forms of art, which led them to Newhouse.
-Cormac aims to not only report on new and interesting pieces of art, but to show the unseen parts of the craft that truly bring a piece to life.
+June aims to not only report on new and interesting pieces of art, but to show the unseen parts of the craft that truly bring a piece to life.

 Natalie is an aspiring journalist captivated by visual arts and museum studies.
 She aims to capture strides made by the museum community in achieving a more all-inclusive and representational art scene.
 Natalie graduated from Gonzaga University with a degree in journalism and minors in art history and public relations.
 Recently, she worked as a curatorial intern at Jundt Art Museum and as the managing editor of the Gonzaga Bulletin, a student newspaper.
 While living in Spokane, Wash., she also served as an arts and culture intern and a freelance writer for the Inlander.